openucx/ucc/docs/doxygen/collectives.md

 enumeration ucc\_coll\_type\_t.
 The semantics are briefly described here, however in most cases it agrees with the semantics of collective operations in the popular programming models such as MPI and OpenSHMEM.
 When they differ, the semantics changes are documented.
-All collective operations execute on the team.
+All collective operations execute on the team (with the exception of SEND and RECV, which only operate among participants).
 For the collective operations defined by ucc\_coll\_type\_t, all participants of the team are required to participate in the collective operations.
 Further the team should be created with endpoints, where the “eps” should be ordered and contiguous.

-UCC supports three types of collective operations: (a) UCC\_{ALLTOALL, ALLTOALLV, ALLGATHER, ALLGATHERV, ALLREDUCE, REDUCE_SCATTER, REDUCE_SCATTERV, BARRIER}
+UCC supports four types of collective operations: (a) UCC\_{ALLTOALL, ALLTOALLV, ALLGATHER, ALLGATHERV, ALLREDUCE, REDUCE_SCATTER, REDUCE_SCATTERV, BARRIER}
 operations where all participants contribute to the results and receive the results (b) UCC\_{REDUCE, GATHER, GATHERV, FANIN} where all participants